All Episodes

 And frankly, one of the high points of the debate, if you want to, it was a deeply substantive argument over something that is important, and there are valid reasons on both sides.

-Metadata is a is a curious thing.
+Metadata is a curious thing.

-Uh there aren't a whole lot of people who credit metadata with being a relevant ingredient to stopping terror.
+There aren't a whole lot of people who credit metadata with being a relevant ingredient to stopping terror.

-In looking at other intel that you have prior to an attack.
+And it is that which then may help you to establish a pattern in looking at other intel that you have prior to an attack.

-I mean, the folly of what was going on, these people were openly communicating with each other on social media.
+In the case of the San Bernardino 2, I mean, the folly of what was going on, these people were openly communicating with each other on social media.

 But they were openly bragging.